There will be much to see and plenty of action.

 Thomas the tank engine fans will enjoy the model railway.

 A number of portable steam engines are on display.
-Having its first run this year is the newly restored Melbourne made Johnson portable.

 It all looks much more interesting when you see it working.